AndersDeath/diary2/000-current.md

 # 11 September - Mitwoch - Yerevan - 720 Tag der Einwanderung - Heat Sunny

 The day was nice and nothing happened. it was good.
 I was working and did my things.
 Everythin was nice.
 In the evening we went to the city center and just walked.
+I try to enjoy my last days in Yerevan.